jensinthomas/FileEX/README.md

 *git

-*Then run 'git clone https://github.com/jensinthomas/FileEX.git '.
+*Then run: "git clone https://github.com/jensinthomas/FileEX.git".

 *After that cd into FileEX and run:

- *npm i
+  * npm i

- *npm audit fix (maybe needed)
+  * npm audit fix (maybe needed)

- *npm start
+  * npm start

 You can exit the window at any time by normal means, including from the command line itself (Ctrl + C), should the window freeze or the controls break.
 ************